prashantnarang79/IITI-Grand-Prix/README.md

 Develop a multiplayer racing game inspired by Mario Kart, set on IIT Indore’s campus.
 Players compete online or over LAN, using exciting power-ups and a variety of vehicles.
 Ensure a smooth and responsive multiplayer experience.

 ## Features:
-● Multiplayer Mode: Compete against other players online or over LAN.
+1. Multiplayer Mode: Compete against other players online or over LAN.
-● Track Design: Creative and challenging tracks inspired by real-world IITI campus map.
+2. Track Design: Creative and challenging tracks inspired by real-world IITI campus map.
-● Power-ups: Collect and use power-ups for strategic advantages during races.
+3. Power-ups: Collect and use power-ups for strategic advantages during races.
-● Vehicle Variety: Different vehicles with unique attributes for players to choose from.
+4. Vehicle Variety: Different vehicles with unique attributes for players to choose from.
+5. Checkpoints: Cross checkpoints and resume from checkpoints in case of accidents.
+6. Graphics: Incredible Graphics throughout the game and map.
+7. Drifting and Motion blur to enhance real life game experience.

 ## Starting a Game
 1. Launch the game from the Unity Editor or build it for your target platform.
 2. Create or join a multiplayer lobby using the Photon multiplayer functionality.
 3. Select your car and customize it as desired.
 4. Once all players are ready, start the race and compete against each other.

+## Game Controls
+1. WASD, Arrow Buttons for Movement.
+2. Hold N to Activate Nitro.
+3. Spacebar for Handbrake.
+4. R to Reset to Checkpoint.

 ### Minimaps and Results Display
 - Each player's minimap displays only their own car to avoid confusion.